jetstreamapp/jetstream/README.md

   - ensure this is running with a database called `postgres` and a user named `postgres` on default port 5432
     - If your database is cloud hosted or named something different, then you can adjust the environment variable in `.env` after you initialize your application and this file is created.
 - [Install node 16+](https://nodejs.org/en/download/)
-  - Other versions of node should work, but are untested
+  - Version 18 is preferred, but 16 will work.
 - [Install Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)
 - Install dependencies
   - Run `yarn` to install all dependencies